Key takeaways

 Basic principles that any beginner needs to know

-- Revenue and expenses: The revenue is the money you take in from sales or other services rendered.
+- Revenue and expenses: Revenue is the money you take in from sales or other services rendered.
 Expenses are what you lay out to run the business.
 Both are tracked in order to determine profit.

 - Assets and liabilities: An asset is something you own (cash, equipment, inventory).
-Liabilities are the debts you owe (your loans, unpaid bills).
+Liabilities are the debts you owe (loans, unpaid bills).
 Owner equity is the balance of assets after subtracting liabilities.

-- Cash basis vs. accrual basis: The cash basis of accounting records income and expenses when cash is exchanged; the accrual method, which I prefer for municipalities, reflects them when they are earned or incurred.
-Accrual basis of accounting recognizes income when earned and expenses when incurred.
+- Cash basis vs. accrual basis: The cash basis of accounting records income and expenses when cash is exchanged; the accrual method reflects them when they are earned or incurred.
+Accrual basis recognizes income when earned and expenses when incurred.
 Select the option that applies to your business size and reporting requirements.

 - Chart of accounts: A categorized list of accounts used to track income, expenses, assets, liabilities and owner’s equity.
-A transparent chart of accounts forms the basis for sound bookkeeping.
+A clear chart of accounts forms the basis for sound bookkeeping.

 Setting up your system